 At just 18 years old Josie Millard is already one pretty impressive woman.
-After winning European female skateboarder of the year 2016 at the Bright European Skate Awards, fighting off some serious competition from fellow skaters Julia Brueckler & Kate Shengeliya, Josie has recently been tapped up by NIKE SB to join their team to skate alongside trailblazers in womens skating such as Lacey Baker & is fast becoming one of the UKs figure heads for the womens skate scene, and she's got the whole world ahead of her....
-After meeting up with Josie at the Bike Shed 2017 show we sat & talked skating & motorcycles for our newest team talks to find out about her her experiences in skating, travelling the world & her adventures on her motorcycle.
+After winning European female skateboarder of the year 2016 at the Bright European Skate Awards, fighting off some serious competition from fellow skaters Julia Brueckler & Kate Shengeliya, Josie has recently been tapped up by NIKE SB to join their team to skate alongside trailblazers in womens skating such as Lacey Baker & is fast becoming one of the UKs figure heads for the womens skate scene, and she's got a whole lot ahead of her....
+After meeting up with Josie at the Bike Shed 2017 show we sat & talked skating & motorcycles for our newest VCC team talks to find out about her her experiences in skating, travelling the world & her adventures on her motorcycle.

 Hey Josie...
 So where did you grow up & where do you live now?